• Skip to primary navigation

 Kenneth,

 Tips: Read all you can about tax deductions.
-My blogs at https://TeensAndTaxes.com and https://TaxesForWriters.com are a good place to start.
+My blog here at MicroBusinessforTeens.com and TaxesForWriters.com are a good place to start.

 Keep good records.
-Consider using accounting software like Quickbooks, Outright.com, Freshbooks.com or Wave accounting.
+Consider using accounting software like Quickbooks, Freshbooks.com or Wave accounting.

 Tricks: Keep track of mileage.
 It’s a bigger deduction than just gas.